Alisa Koyrakh

 ALISA KOYRAKH received her MFA in fiction from NYU and studied Comparative Literature at Barnard College.
 She lives in Chapel Hill where she is finishing her first novel.
 Her essay in NER is “Tomorrow We Travel.”

-ELIZABETH KADETSKY, nonfiction editor at NER, is the author of the novella On the Island at the Center of the Center of the World (Nouvella Books, 2015), the story collection The Poison that Purifies You (C&R Press, 2014), and the memoir First There Is a Mountain (Little Brown, 2004).
+ELIZABETH KADETSKY, nonfiction editor at NER, is author of the forthcoming lyric memoir The Memory Eaters (U Mass Press, 2020), the novella On the Island at the Center of the Center of the World (Nouvella Books, 2015), the story collection The Poison that Purifies You (C&R Press, 2014), and the memoir First There Is a Mountain (Little Brown, 2004).

 Leave a Reply